-We will be running two Duke of Edinburgh’s Award Gold Final Expeditions to the Isle of Arran in 2018.
+We will be running three Duke of Edinburgh’s Award Gold Final Expeditions to the Isle of Arran in 2018.
 You can choose from:

 - 6th to 10th of August 2018